-I’m sure you’ve come across chords like sus2, sus4, maj7, etc. But what do these names mean?
-You’ll be happy to know these names aren’t randomly assigned, but are derived from the quality of the chord.
+I’m sure you’ve come across chords like Csus2, Dsus4, Gmaj7, etc. But what do these names mean and what do they tell you about the chord?
 In this lesson we look at chord formula basics to help make sense of these names and build an understanding of how chords are made.

 What is a Chord Formula?